What to Grow (and When) in Your Pots, Planters, or Raised Beds, No Backyard Needed

 ❄️ Cool & Alpine (e.g. Canberra, Hobart, Blue Mountains)

-Cooler temps mean a shorter season, but your herbs and greens will be extra flavourful.
+Cooler temperatures mean a shorter warm-season, but your herbs and leafy greens will be especially flavourful.
+Think hearty greens in winter and cherry tomatoes in summer.

 Setup suggestions:

-• Choose dark pots to soak up warmth
+- Choose dark-coloured pots to soak up warmth

-• Move pots near sunny walls or inside during frost
+- Position near sunny walls or move pots indoors during frost

-• Try compact raised beds for root veg on balconies
+- Try compact raised beds for deeper-rooted veg like carrots or garlic

-• Start seeds indoors early to get ahead of the cold
+- Start seeds indoors early to maximise the short warm season

 Final Thoughts: You Don’t Need a Backyard to Garden Well

-At Urban Haven Living, we believe that gardening should feel possible, peaceful, and a little bit magical—no matter where you live.
-Whether you're a first-time plant parent or a longtime grower adjusting to a smaller home, this calendar is designed to help you succeed.
+At Urban Haven Living, we believe that gardening should be accessible, calming, and a little bit magical, no matter your space or experience level.
+Whether you’re a first-time balcony gardener or downsizing to apartment life, our planting calendar is here to help you grow with confidence.

-Just a few thoughtful plant choices each month can turn your space into something calming and lush, a spot to ground yourself, grow your own food, and reconnect with nature.
+Just a few thoughtful plant choices each month can transform your living space into something fresh and grounding; a place where you can grow your own food, enjoy blooming flowers, and reconnect with nature.

 Want the Full Calendar?